robalb/compose-prod/README.md

 # Compose prod

-A template for deploying your containerized projects on a single-node server.
+An Infrastructure-As-Code template for deploying your containerized projects on a single-node server.

 Features: